Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 3. Key Takeaways for UK Customers:

-In winter: Direct sunlight in a south-facing location is essential for any solar lights to work effectively.
+In winter: Direct sunlight in a south-facing location is essential for any of these lights to work effectively.
 Even premium brands will struggle in shaded areas or on overcast days.
-If you’re planning to use solar deck lights year-round, placement is critical, and investing in premium models with advanced features is highly recommended.
+If you’re planning to use deck lights year-round, placement is critical, and investing in premium models with advanced features is highly recommended.

 4. Common Misconceptions: